OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 *  ```rtl_src_config```: This script transforms the list of RTL sources into simulator configuration files.

-* `generate_ase_environment.py`: This script instantiates a your simulated platform configuration.
+* `generate_ase_environment.py`: This script instantiates your simulated platform configuration.

 #### rtl_src_config ####